How to Be More Considerate in a Relationship

-Compromise is one of the most important things in a relationship.
-Remember that you are not always right and you cannot have it your way all the time.
+Compromising is one of the most important things in a relationship.
+Remember that you are not always right, and you cannot have it your way all the time.
 Having it your way can put a damper on a relationship in a hurry.
 Compromise shows that you are willing to put others ahead of yourself.
-This in turn can illustrate you have feelings for that individual or you understand another’s point of view.
+This, in turn, can illustrate you have feelings for that individual or you understand another’s point of view.

-If you compromise in marriage, you are knowingly putting your spouse’s needs ahead of your own.
-For instance, my wife wanted to go to the Las Vegas for our anniversary and I wanted to go to a beach resort.
+If you compromise in marriage, you knowingly put your spouse’s needs ahead of your own.
+For instance, my wife wanted to go to Las Vegas for our anniversary, and I wanted to go to a beach resort.
 We compromised by taking an extended weekend at my brother’s cabin with our dog.
 We compromised by picking another location that we both could agree upon.
-This is key, both parties must agree to make the relationship
+This is key; both parties must agree to make the relationship.

 You may tell yourself you are adamant about something, but without trying it, you will never know the outcome.
-Something else may be better than what you originally thought.
+Something else may be better than what you initially thought.

-If I would have told my wife that I only wanted to go to a beach resort and it is final, two things might have happened; she would have been mad at me and a huge argument could have started and I would be spending my anniversary apologizing.
+If I had told my wife that I only wanted to go to a beach resort and it is final, two things might have happened; she would have been mad at me, and a huge argument could have started, and I would be spending my anniversary apologizing.
 This would not have been a good time.
-Secondly, we wouldn’t have done stuff we would like to do; playing with our dog, spending time in the wilderness and trying new survival techniques.
-Now, if we would have went to Las Vegas, I wouldn’t of gotten mad, instead I would have been broke resenting the fact we went there.
+Secondly, we wouldn’t have done stuff we would like to do; playing with our dog, spending time in the wilderness, and trying new survival techniques.
+Now, if we had gone to Las Vegas, I wouldn’t have gotten mad.
+Instead, I would have been broke, resenting the fact we went there.

 If my wife is unhappy for some unknown reason, and I notice it I usually ask “Is everything okay?” or “What’s the matter?”
 If she would come back to me and say “Nothing” or “I’m okay,” then I will probably drop the subject.
 Then later on she will say a smart remark and it becomes the start of an argument.
 Be up front and honest with the individual.
 Nip the argument before it starts.
 Communicate, communicate, and communicate.
 Do not assume or hold your feelings in.
 Everyone has to vent and let their feelings out and acknowledge them.
 It is healthy to let it out.
 I do not like to argue with my wife and I tell her that she just needs to tell me what is going on so that I can be there for her.
 Make your issues known.
 Your spouse or significant other will understand more if communicate.

-Be Considerate/Care for your better half.
+Caring for your better half is essential in any successful relationship.
 It is as easy as saying “I care” or “I love you.”
 You can even send flowers; write a letter, or extending some money for a meal or small gift.
 Most people want to know that someone is out there that cares or is considerate for them.
 They don’t want to be lonely.
 Sometimes people only have friends, so spend some time with that person.
 Make it known that you are there for them.
 This is showing you are concerned or care.